-The Joint Bookrunners, each of which is authorised and regulated in the United Kingdom by the Financial Conduct Authority, are acting exclusively for the Company and for no one else in connection with the Share Issuance Programme, each placing under it (including the Initial Placing) and the matters referred to in the Prospectus, will not regard any other person as their respective clients in relation to any placing (including the Initial Placing) and will not be responsible to anyone other than the Company for providing the protections afforded to clients of the Joint Bookrunners or for providing advice in relation to the Share Issuance Programme, any placing under it (including the Initial Placing), or any other matters referred to herein.
+Investec Bank plc (Investec Bank) is authorised in the United Kingdom by the Prudential Regulation Authority and regulated by the FCA and the Prudential Regulation Authority, Investec Europe Limited (trading as Investec Europe, Investec Europe), acting as agent on behalf of Investec Bank in certain jurisdictions in the EEA (together Investec Bank and Investec Europe hereinafter in these Placing Terms and Conditions referred to as Investec), is regulated in Ireland by the Central Bank of Ireland.
+Liberum Capital Limited (Liberum, and together with Investec, the Joint Bookrunners) is authorised and regulated in the United Kingdom by the FCA.
+Each of Investec and Liberum are acting exclusively for the Company and for no one else in connection with the Share Issuance Programme, each placing under it (including the Initial Placing) and the matters referred to in the Prospectus, will not regard any other person as their respective clients in relation to any placing (including the Initial Placing) and will not be responsible to anyone other than the Company for providing the protections afforded to clients of the Joint Bookrunners or for providing advice in relation to the Share Issuance Programme, any placing under it (including the Initial Placing), or any other matters referred to herein.
 This does not exclude any responsibilities or liabilities of either of the Joint Bookrunners under FSMA or the regulatory regime established thereunder.

-- 1.1 By participating in the Initial Placing or any Placing Only Issue under the Share Issuance Programme, each Placee is deemed to have read and understood the Prospectus in its entirety and to be providing the representations, warranties, undertakings, agreements and acknowledgements contained in this Appendix 1. - 1.2 Each Placee which confirms its agreement (whether orally or in writing) to Canaccord Genuity and/or to Liberum to subscribe for Placing Shares under the Initial Placing or any Placing Only Issue will be bound by these terms and conditions and will be deemed to have accepted them. - 1.3 The Company and/or Canaccord Genuity and/or Liberum may require any Placee to agree to such further terms and/or conditions and/or give such additional warranties and/or representations as it (in its absolute discretion) sees fit and/or may require any such Placee to execute a separate placing letter (a Placing Letter).
+- 1.1 By participating in the Initial Placing or any Placing Only Issue under the Share Issuance Programme, each Placee is deemed to have read and understood the Prospectus in its entirety and to be providing the representations, warranties, undertakings, agreements and acknowledgements contained in this Appendix 1. - 1.2 Each Placee which confirms its agreement (whether orally or in writing) to Investec and/or to Liberum to subscribe for Placing Shares under the Initial Placing or any Placing Only Issue will be bound by these terms and conditions and will be deemed to have accepted them. - 1.3 The Company and/or Investec and/or Liberum may require any Placee to agree to such further terms and/or conditions and/or give such additional warranties and/or representations as it (in its absolute discretion) sees fit and/or may require any such Placee to execute a separate placing letter (a Placing Letter).
 The terms and conditions contained in any Placing Letter shall be supplemental and in addition to the terms and conditions contained in this Appendix 1.